-RADIUS is an authentication method that the IOLAN supports that can send back User information; see RADIUS on page 363 for more information on the User parameters that can be sent back by RADIUS.
+RADIUS is an authentication method that the IOLAN supports that can send back User information; see RADIUS for more information on the User parameters that can be sent back by RADIUS.

 General Field Descriptions

 First Authentication Name of the primary RADIUS authentication host.